 Each level 1 MU is sent adventuring with the same mission: Bring back more magic to the master—books, items for research, etc— and in exchange, the master will mentor you and teach you more spells.
 The more spells you bring back, the more spells the master can help you to learn.
 It’s mutually beneficial… until it isn’t…

 Because at some point, it inevitably becomes treacherous.
-The master with a powerful pupil feels threatened (The question isn’t, “Are they holding out on me” but “How much!?”) and the pupil who approaches their master’s power might start to covet the very library they helped to build.
-It would be no surprise that Wizards shut themselves in their towers, trusting no one at the gates for fear of assassins, trapping their lairs against intruders and thieves, and generally becoming secretive hoarders as rumors spread among the townsfolk… and so on.
+The master with a powerful pupil feels threatened, because the question isn’t, “Are they holding out on me” but “How much!?”.
+And the pupil who approaches their master’s power might start to covet the very library they helped to build.
+It’s no surprise that Wizards shut themselves in their towers, trusting no one at the gates for fear of assassins, trapping their lairs against intruders and thieves, and generally becoming secretive hoarders as rumors spread among the townsfolk… and so on.

 As always, food for thought at your table.